-There are many wonderful activities that the P&C undertake or are involved in.
-I cannot mention them all in my report, but it goes without saying that each and every person who dedicates their time to planning, attending, supporting and encouraging one another, and working towards how we can provide betterment for our students, is appreciated.
+There are countless wonderful activities that the P&C is involved in, and I cannot possibly mention them all in this report (although at times it might seem like I have).
+However, this is our moment to stop and express appreciation for every person who dedicates their time to planning, attending, supporting, and encouraging one another.
+We don't get many of those moments to truly stop, reflect and publicly say thank you.